cazala/decentraland-redux-chess-app/README.md

 dcl init
 ```

 The SDK will prompt you with a few questions in order to initialize the scene.
-It will ask you which type of scene is this going to be, **make sure you select Multiplayer** (the third option).
+It will ask you which type of scene is this going to be, **make sure you select Remote** (the third option).

 It will also ask you which parcel(s) comprise this scene.
 If you don't have any parcels that's okay, you can enter any coordinates like `0,0` since we are running this scene locally.